COXIT-CO/Lannister/README.md

 The payload MUST contain the following json properties:

- *creator*: Worker who create the request ,
+ *creator*: Worker who create the request,

  *reviewer*: A person who is assigned to review the request,